c0m4r/cloudflare-only-nginx/README.md

 ```

 This script will recreate iptables CLOUDFLARE chain and allow traffic from only CloudFlare networks, then recreate realip configuration and reload nginx.

+With no options it will recreate rules for both IPv4 and IPv6.